Vladimir Movsisyan

+Biography

 He studied at Highest school of CPSU Central Committee.
 He ruled the agro-industry in Soviet Armenia.
 In 1990 he was the First Secretary of the Communist Party of Armenia the last one who officially ruled Soviet Armenia (Movsisyan was succeeded by the Chairman of the Supreme Soviet of the Republic of Armenia Levon Ter-Petrosyan).

 In 1993 he administered the defence of Ijevan.
 In the 1990s he was the governor of Gegharkunik, then the Minister of agriculture of Armenia.

 Movsisyan was also awarded the prestigious St. Mesrop Mashtots medal.

 Death

 Movsisyan died on 5 November 2014 in Yerevan, aged 80.